 I will try to explore all of this and give you the answers you may seek.

-- What is machine translation?
+- ~1.1 What are the advantages of machine translation?

 - What are the difficulties of integrating machine translation into your work?